frederic-perez/AmE-dictionary/data/idioms.md

 __hark(en) back to (something)__ __1__ To cause one to think of or recall something.
 (The spelling “harken” is actually a variant of the archaic word “hearken,” which originally meant “to listen” but is more commonly used in place of “hark” in this idiomatic phrase.) _That song harkens back to an earlier time in my life._ __2__ To have originated or begun as something.
 To go back to something as an origin or source. _You know, our modern cell phones hark back to those old rotary phones you like to make fun of._ _The diner’s interior harks back to the 1950s._ __3__ To revisit or recall something mentioned earlier. _Before we get too upset, let’s all harken back to the real reason we’re here today._
 __harp away at (someone or something)__ :dart: To complain about or dwell upon someone or something repeatedly and to the point of tediousness. _You need to stop harping away at your boss and just quit already!_
 __harp on (one) (about something)__ To nag one persistently and annoyingly about some issue. _It was one mistake—why do you keep harping on me about it?_
-__harp on (something)__ :two: To continue to mention or complain about some issue in a persistent and irritating manner. _It was one mistake—why do you keep harping on it?_ :es: machacar
+__harp on (something)__ :three: To continue to mention or complain about some issue in a persistent and irritating manner. _It was one mistake—why do you keep harping on it?_ :es: machacar
 __harp on the same string__ :two: To dwell tediously and repeatedly upon a single subject or topic, especially in complaint.
 Likened to playing the same note over and over again on a harp.
 __harrowing experience__ :two: An experience that is frightening, chilling, or disturbing, either due to an implied or actual element of danger, or from being physically or emotionally unpleasant. _With so much traffic, cycling in this city can be a harrowing experience._
 __hash out__ :dart::three: To discuss something in detail.
 A noun or pronoun can be used between “hash” and “out.” _I’m calling Mom right now to hash out the details for Thanksgiving dinner._